Farm to table menu! Fresh-to-fork! Eat local!

 Buy in Bulk

-Maybe you’re not sure how to work seasonal, locally-sourced items into your menu.
+Maybe you’re not sure how to work seasonal, locally-sourced items into your farm to table menu.
 We’ve all been there at some point, holding an item up and wondering, “How the heck is this going to work?”

 Enter the farmer.
 This is the person who planted the seed, watched it grow, watered it constantly, and harvested that oddly-shaped vegetable sitting on your counter.